newohtwo/Weather-App/README.md

 * Factory Function and Classes
 * OOP principles
 * Parsing Json from API into Data
-* familiarity with Async and Await keywords
+* Familiarity with Async and Await keywords
 ---
 ## [Check the Weather in your city!](https://newohtwo.github.io/Weather-App/)